Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 6. Open the Form in Normal View.

-7. Click on a Field and touch a Key to edit the Field.
-A message will appear asking you whether you would like to edit the field or not?
-The OnDirty Event is enabled in all the TextBoxes and Comboboxes to protect the data from unintentional changes.
+7. Click on a field and press any key to begin editing.
+A confirmation message will appear, asking whether you want to proceed with editing the field.
+The OnDirty event is enabled on all TextBoxes and ComboBoxes to safeguard against accidental data changes.

-If your response is Yes then you are allowed to edit the Field.
-Type one or two characters at the end of the existing text in the Field then press Enter Key.
+If your response is Yes, then you are allowed to edit the Field.
+Type one or two characters at the end of the existing text in the field, then press the Enter Key.

 Data Entry, Editing, and Viewing.